purpleprotocol/purpleprotocol.github.io/wiki/FAQ.md

 In order to use smart contracts, one has to pay for gas, which can only be done with purple.

 ### Ok all of this sounds nice, when can I get my hands on it?
 Hopefully by the end of 2019.
-We aim to launch the first test-net around mid June 2019 or earlier if possible.
+We aim to launch the first test-net around mid August 2019 or earlier if possible.
 If all goes well and there are no issues (there will surely be issues on the first test-net) for at least a few months on the test-net, then we can begin to prepare for the main-net launch.